Matcha & Sencha — How Different?

-Sencha and Matcha are both "Camellia Sinensis" and green tea, a non-fermented tea.
-(Black tea is also "Camellia Sinensis" and completely fermented.)
+Sencha and Matcha are both “Camellia Sinensis” and green tea, a non-fermented tea.
+(Black tea and Oolong tea are also “Camellia Sinensis.”
+Black tea is completely fermented and Oolong tea is partially fermented.
+Fermentation process decreases Catechins and EGCG, and increases Caffeine.)
 However, the nutrition in Sencha and Matcha is not the same.

 Nutritional differences in Sencha and Matcha come from their growing environments: